 Canada’s vaping market is estimated to consist of between 308,000 and 946,000 vape users.
-This number is based upon statistics published by Waterloo University, which estimate that 946,000 Canadians have used an e-cigarette or vape device within the past 30 days, while 308,000 use a device on a daily basis.
+This number is based upon statistics published by Waterloo University, which estimate that 946,000 Canadians have used an e-cigarette or vape mod within the past 30 days, while 308,000 use a device on a daily basis.
 There are very few federal restrictions related to vaping in Canada, and all regulations have taken place at a provincial or municipal level.
 This means that in some provinces, there are no restrictions as to where an individual can vape (unless specified by the establishment); while other provinces enforce the same restrictions as other tobacco products.

 It is unknown how many vapers there are in Mexico.
 What is known however, is that their vaping laws can be extremely confusing.
 While it is legal to vape in Mexico, there are strict restrictions regarding the sale, trade, distribution, production and promotion of non-tobacco products -- which happens to include vaping and e-cigarette products.

 Europe has a wide vaping market, but this market is mostly driven by just a handful of it’s countries.